gobo-eiffel/gobo/tool/gecop/validation/validity/vape1/test7/Readme.md

 ### Notes

-* ISE Eiffel (as of 18.11.10.2592 and above) fails to report this validity rule violation.
+* ISE Eiffel (as of 18.11.10.2592 and after) fails to report this validity rule violation.